mathewgomas-alfred/mathewgomas.io/user_manual/getting_started/basic_concepts.rst

 .. figure:: /images/assistants/Krita_basic_assistants.png
    :align: center

-   Krita's vanishing point assistants in action
+   Krita's vanishing point assistants in action.

 :ref:`grids_and_guides_docker`
  A very straightforward guiding tool which shows grids or guiding lines that can be configured.